icaew-digital-archive/handbook/docs/admin-guides/preservica/yt-dlp-youtube-dl.md

             with open(os.path.join(directory, filename).replace('.info.json', '.mp4.metadata'), 'w') as f:
                 f.write(template_dc)

+---

-### Appendix B: Bash scripts for filtering by video duration
+### Appendix B: Bash Scripts for Filtering by Video Duration
 Output duration of all videos in folder

         for f in *.mp4